Follow in the footsteps of some of the great impressionists with us in this glorious part of the world.

 If you enjoy a massage with some phyto-aromatics (?!) you can book in for a day spa at the swanky Bastide de Gordes up the hill.
 Seriously indulgent but it looks like they have some treatments which will remove the ingrained paint from your skin.

 About The House

 The House is a traditional style bastide – that’s what they call country houses in this area of France – which has been updated for glamorous and relaxed modern life.
 It has large entertaining and communal areas with the terrace being the focal point for meals, drinks and congregating.
-It has extensive views over the Luberon which you can just melt into and catches the gentle breezes, sweet with the fragrance of wildflowers at this time of year.
+The terrace has extensive views over the Luberon, which you can just melt into, and it catches the soft breezes, which carry the fragrance of the season up from the valley beyond.
 A quiet coffee on the terrace at sunrise is a special treat as the sun reaches across the valley and all is still.
 (If that’s you, you may be asked to do the croissant run to a local boulangerie.)

 The house has 7 acres of land with pool, (not heated at this time of year but available for use) and tennis court set amongst pine woods and orchards.
 Downstairs there is a laundry room with washing machine and dryer, iron and so on.
 There is ample parking and good security with an electronic entrance gate.

 The rooms are comfortable and well proportioned and either have en-suite bathrooms or share a bathroom with one other room.
 We have some flexibility about how the rooms are arranged depending upon who’s sharing and who’s not.
 We also have similar quality rooms in a neighbouring house which are available for all contingencies.

 If you’d like to explore the house further it is listed on this website

 Week One – Benjamin Hope NEAC